ionic-team/capacitor/cli/README.md

 ## Using Capacitor CLI

-Consule the Getting Started guide for information on using the CLI and Capacitor scripts.
+Consult the Getting Started guide for information on using the CLI and Capacitor scripts.

 ### License